 Data was last updated: ##/##/####

-This page will be updated on Tuesdays, Thursdays, and Sundays.
+This page will be updated on Mondays, Wednesdays and Fridays.

 Information about the characteristics of these variants is rapidly emerging.
 Scientists are working to learn more about how easily they spread, whether they could cause more severe illness, and whether currently authorized vaccines will protect people against them.